 → Modifying intake based on your progress (ex. losing .5-1% of your bodyweight per week)

 For “bonus points,” you can establish a protein minimum (of .8 grams per pound of bodyweight), which minimizes hunger and muscle loss while dieting.
-Admittedly, this is hard for most people, so I’m giving away copies of Protein Power-Up, my best resource for dieters looking to transform their bodies:
+Admittedly, this is hard for most people, so I’m giving away copies of the One-Stop Nutrition Guide, my best resource for dieters looking to transform their bodies:

 2) Strength training enough to prevent muscle loss